hugohammer/TTS-Narrated-Ebook-Creator/README.md

 ## Installation
 We recommend using a virtual environment to manage dependencies.
 If you want to use both the XTTS and Chatterbox versions, we recommend to use different virtual environments.

-## Final comments
-Both Chatterbox and XTTS-v2 work very well in our experiments.
-Chatterbox is a bit more sensitive to the quality of the voice sample to avoid hallucinations.

 ```bash
 # Chatterbox
 # 1. Create Environment